 11. Goods in stock

-11.1 Goods that, on the initiative of the Client, cannot be delivered on the planned delivery date, may be kept temporarily in the Seller's storage facility.
-These are invoiced not later than the end of the month of the planned delivery date.
+11.1 Goods that, on the initiative of the Client, cannot be delivered on the planned delivery date, cannot be kept in stock for more than 5 days after the confirmed delivery date and will be invoiced at that time.
 As from the next month the storage costs are charged a rato 1% per month on the value of the stocked goods.

 12. Guarantees to be provided by the Client